On the functoriality of marked families: Introduction

 \section{Introduction}

-This article aims to give a solid functorial foundation to the theory of marked schemes over a strongly stable ideal $J$ introduced in \cite{CioffiRoggero,BCLR,BCR}.
+This article aims to give a solid functorial foundation to the theory of marked schemes over a strongly stable ideal $J$ introduced in \cite{CioffiRoggero,BCLR}.
 We describe them in terms of representable functors and prove that these functors are represented by the schemes constructed in the aforementioned papers.
 Moreover, under mild additional hypotheses on $J$, these functors turn out to be subfunctors of a Hilbert functor.
-Equations defining the marked schemes can be effectively computed, hence these methods allow effective computations on the Hilbert schemes.
-In particular, if we only consider algebras and schemes over a field of null characteristic, marked schemes $\MFScheme{J}$ with $J$ strongly stable provide, up to the action of the linear group, an open cover of the Hilbert scheme.
+Equations defining the marked schemes can be effectively computed, therefore these methods allow for effective computations on the Hilbert schemes.
+In particular, if we only consider algebras and schemes over a field of characteristic zero, marked schemes $\MFScheme{J}$ with $J$ strongly stable provide, up to the action of the linear group, an open cover of the Hilbert scheme.

 For a given monomial ideal $J $ in a polynomial ring $A[x_0, \dots, x_n]$, we consider the collection of all the ideals $I$ such that $A[x_0, \dots, x_n] =I\oplus \langle\cN(J)\rangle$, where $\cN(J)$ denotes the set of monomials not contained in $J$.
-In the case $A=K$ a field and $J$ strongly stable, this collection appears for the first time in \cite{CioffiRoggero}, where it is called \emph{$J$-marked family}.
+In the case where $A$ is a field and $J$ strongly stable, this collection appears for the first time in \cite{CioffiRoggero}, where it is called \emph{$J$-marked family}, and it is proved that it can be endowed with a structure of scheme (called $J$-marked scheme) \cite{CioffiRoggero,BCLR}.

-All the ideals $I$ of this collection share the same basis $\cN(J)$ of the quotient algebra $A[x_0, \dots, x_n]/I$, hence they define subschemes in $\Proj A[x_0, \dots, x_n]$ with the same Hilbert polynomial.
-These same properties hold for Gr\"obner strata, which are schemes parametrizing homogeneous ideals having a fixed monomial ideal as their initial ideal with respect to a given term ordering.
-However, we emphasize that $J$-marked schemes and Gr\"obner strata are not the same objects.
-Indeed, in general a $J$-marked scheme strictly contains the Gr\"obner stratum with initial ideal $J$ w.r.t.~a fixed term ordering or even than the union of all Gr\"obner strata with initial ideal $J$, varying the term ordering.
+All the ideals $I$ of this collection share the same basis $\cN(J)$ of the quotient algebra $A[x_0, \dots, x_n]/I$, therefore they define subschemes in $\Proj A[x_0, \dots, x_n]$ with the same Hilbert polynomial.
+These same properties hold for Gr\"obner strata, which are schemes parametrizing homogeneous ideals having a fixed monomial ideal as their initial ideal w.r.t.~a given term ordering.
+However, we emphasize that marked schemes and Gr\"obner strata are not the same objects.
+Indeed, in general a $J$-marked scheme strictly contains the Gr\"obner stratum with initial ideal $J$ w.r.t.~a fixed term ordering (or even the union of all Gr\"obner strata with initial ideal $J$).

-In \cite{CioffiRoggero,BCLR,BCR}, it is proved that if $A$ is a field of characteristic 0 and $J$ a Borel-fixed ideal, the $J$-marked family can be endowed with a structure of scheme ($J$-marked scheme) and algorithmic methods computing their defining equations are developed, both in the projective and in the affine framework.
-Thus, these schemes are suitable to study the Hilbert scheme.
-For instance in \cite{BLR}, the authors give an open cover of the Hilbert scheme over a field with null characteristic and in \cite{BCR} the authors apply these tools to Hilbert schemes of points and the Gorenstein locus.